-Android virus warnings are notifications that appear on your Android device to warn you of potential threats.
+Android virus warnings are notifications on your Android device to warn you of potential threats.
 These warnings can help prevent serious data breaches and protect your privacy when legitimate.
 However, not all of these Android virus warnings are real.

 Often, fake Android virus warnings usually take the form of a popup message that tells the user that their device has an infection with a virus and that they need to download an app or click on a link to remove it.

 Aside from these being fake and no virus on the device, fake Android virus warnings can also be dangerous.
 Here’s why.

 If an Android device owner falls for the scam, they could download a malicious app or click on a malicious link that could compromise their device safety and security.
 Afterward, hackers can steal a variety of personal data from Android users.